Antonako1/battosh/README.md

 For most of the commands, the defaults are there for a reason but you can modify them.

-Read the documentation of the command you will be modifying before making any changes.
-Documentation can be found in  ```docs\ ```

 Resource files will be downloaded to:

 Linux: ```~/.config/battosh/ATRC```